SamvathnaEm/labreport5/main.md

 Student(Sam):

 Hello guys,
-I have some issues with my code in a ```ListExamples.java``` class specifically in the merge method since it doesn't pass all of the tests on the test file ```TestListExamples.java```.
-I think the bugs might be in the if-conditional statement that I set in line #15, but I am not too sure if it will be the only thing that causes the errors.
+I have some issues with my code in a ```ListExamples.java``` class, specifically in the merge method, because it doesn't pass all of the tests from ```TestListExamples.java```.
+I think the bugs might be in the if-conditional statement that I set in line #15, but I'm not too sure if it will be the only thing that causes the errors.
 Other than this, I don't know how to set up other conditional statements to satisfy the requirements.
 Here are the screenshots showing a symptom on the terminal, along with the code in ```ListExamples.java``` and ```TestListExamples.java```.

 ![Image](1new.png)
 ![Image](2new.png)